heistp/antler/README.md

 - improve poor error messages from CUE for syntax errors under disjunctions, and verify disjunctions are used properly for union types
+- network namespaces may be deleted or pcaps terminated before runners have completed, as cancellations are performed in an arbitrary order

 ## Thanks